 C) No double entry between 2 debate events.

-D) Congress does not count - so if you have a student doing Congress, they can also enter 2 events at Districts.
+D) Congress does not count against double-entry, so if you have a student doing Congress, they can also enter 2 events at Districts.

 10) The number of entries a school has is based on the number of members and degrees on record with the NSDA.
 When you register on tabroom.com it is supposed to not let you enter more students once you have reached your cap.

-11) ALL COACHES ARE REQUIRED TO STAY UNTIL THE CONCLUSION OF THE ENTIRE DISTRICT TOURNAMENT - WE WANT TO HAVE AT LEAST 1 COACH ON EVERY FINAL ROUND PANEL.
+11) ALL COACHES ARE REQUIRED TO BE AVAILIBLE UNTIL THE CONCLUSION OF THE ENTIRE DISTRICT TOURNAMENT - WE WANT TO HAVE AT LEAST 1 COACH ON EVERY FINAL ROUND PANEL.

 12) Entry fees - $15.00 for IE entries and $15.00 for Debate entries.
 School fee - $20.00 Team events are 1 entry so Duo is $15, Policy is $15.

-14) Deadline for Entry in the Deep South District Tournament - *February 21st*.
-You must be registered at tabroom.com by this date.
+14) Deadline for Entry in the Deep South District Tournament - *February 20th*.
+You must be registered on tabroom.com by this date.
 Yes, you can make changes to your entry.
 Also, by this date, you must have all points on record for your students with the National Speech & Debate Association.